 And to think she started off her career as a freelance calligrapher and a Deal or No Deal briefcase girl!

-The actress is certainly more famous than her sister-in-law, Kate Middleton, was before she became an item with Prince William, but Meghan’s premarital net worth actually ranks lower than Kate’s did.
-The UK’s Metro newspaper has reported that Kate was hardly a “commoner” when she married into the family — she was worth about $10.4 million because her family was worth around $52 million at the time.
+The actress is certainly more famous than her sister-in-law, Duchess Kate (née Middleton), was before she became an item with Prince William, but Meghan’s premarital net worth actually ranks lower than Kate’s did.
+The U.K.’s Metro newspaper has reported that Kate was hardly a “commoner” when she married into the family — she was worth about $10 million because as her family was worth around $52 million at the time.

 And if you think all of that sounds like obscene wealth, you ain’t seen nothin’ yet.
 Newsweek revealed that Harry’s father, Prince Charles, is worth a reported $100 million and Queen Elizabeth is worth a reported $500 million.
 Though the value of the entire British monarchy itself is around $88 billion, only $33 billion of that sum is tangible wealth since the rest is the family’s value to their country’s economy.
-“They are like a giant PR campaign for the UK,” Brand Finance CEO David Haigh told Reuters.
-And there’s no better tourism campaign for the UK than another royal baby on the way!
+“They are like a giant PR campaign for the U.K.,” Brand Finance CEO David Haigh told Reuters.